felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.16.8-dev.2 =
+= 1.17.0-dev.2 =

-(2017/10/20) Added checks for the WP Job Manager, WP Recipe Maker, WP Ultimate Recipe, and WP Product Review plugins.
+(2017/10/20) Added support for the WP Job Manager plugin.
+Added support for additional Schema Job Posting properties.
+Added options in the Social and Search Optimization metabox for the Schema Job Posting type.

 = 1.16.7 =